pluto93/fringe-crowd-dynamics-analysis/README.md

 ✅ Popular Fringe Zones Highlighted: The model identified peak congestion areas.

 ✅ Multi-Sensory Interaction: Users could explore festival crowd patterns through both digital and physical mediums.

+## 📂 Dataset Information

+The dataset used in this project is from the Fringe Society 2024 dataset (provided to us by TRAVELTECH FOR SCOTLAND), which contains ticket sales and event location data.
+Due to its large size, it is not included in this repository.